anbclausen/quills/README.md

 The container will be built automatically and you will be able to use the tool from the terminal.

-4. First time opening the repo in a container, run `peotry install`.
+4. First time opening the repo in a container, run `poetry install`.

 ### Full installation running natively on Linux